cayasso/primus-multiplex/README.md

 ### Events on main Spark (Server)

-There are two useful events that will be triggered on the main primus `Spark` object, these events can be very usefull for handling dynamic subscriptions, subscription notifications, etc.
+There are two useful events that will be triggered on the main primus `Spark` object, that can be very usefull for handling dynamic subscriptions, subscription notifications, etc.

 #### spark.on('subscribe', fn)